skycoin/hardware-wallet/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context about the problem here.

 **Possible implementation**
-Preliminary ideas to get this done
+Preliminary ideas to get this done.
+If you have all details in mind then provide a checklist

+- [ ] Start with ...
+- [ ] When done do ...
+- [ ] Finally ...